 John R. Voorhis, President of the Board of Elections of the City of New York, who bought his first Brooks suit in 1839.

 Cashmere, Nankeen & Plum-colored Peacoats

-It was the customery way to display goods, a century ago.
+It was the customary way to display goods, a century ago.
 On clear days, suits and greatcoats were hung temptingly on the outside of the shop, or in the open windows where they waved in the breeze from the river and attracted people as they passed.
-Today, Brooks brothers stores their suits on hangers.
-But to this day in the Brooks Brothers’ stores around the country, you will find tables upon which their accessories, sweater and other items are still laid in neat rows, in the same fashion as Henry Sands Brooks presented his stock those many years ago.
-It used to be the one firm in the country that never stored away suits, coats and evening clothes on hangers behind closet doors, because it was a belief at Brooks’ that clothes that are kept “lying down” and frequently pressed outlive, and keep their shape longer than ones that are hung up.
+Today, Brooks Brothers store their suits on hangers.
+But to this day in the Brooks Brothers’ stores around the country, you will find tables upon which their accessories, sweater, and other items are still laid in neat rows, in the same fashion as Henry Sands Brooks presented his stock those many years ago.
+It used to be the one firm in the country that never stored away suits, coats and evening clothes on hangers behind closed doors, because it was a belief at Brooks’ that clothes that are kept “lying down” and frequently pressed outlive, and keep their shape longer than ones that are hung up.

 Brooks Brothers History